qalydon/qf-localc/README.md

 of moving users to its new [IEX Cloud API](https://iexcloud.io).

 #### Forcing a Specific Data Source
-If for some reason you want to force a category to use a spceific data source, remove all but the desired data source from the category list.
+If for some reason you want to force a category to use a specific data source, remove all but the desired data source from the category list.

 For example, this will limit stock category requests to Tiingo.